 1999 was a big year for movies, something we discuss elsewhere on this site as well.
-But we wanted to take particular note of the Independent's recent write up of Stanley Kubrick's final film
+But we wanted to take particular note of the Independent's recent write up of Stanley Kubrick's final film.

 It's hard to turn the cultural clock back to the late 1990s.
 There was no streaming yet.
 As writer Ed Power reminds us, Tom Cruise had yet to jump on Oprah's couch and none of us had seen Going Clear.
 Stanley Kubrick wasn't just a legend of cinema, he was a working director still making movies.

-tom cruise jumps on sofa
+tom cruise jumps on sofa'Oprah'

 But as different as 1999 was from 2019, this situation seems like it would be weird at any time: